preignition/program-user-guide/docs/app/survey/how-to/editing-a-survey.md

 # Editing a survey

-Once a survey has been created, you can edit its structure, logic, and settings at any time.
+Once a survey has been created, you can edit its content, structure, logic, and settings at any time.

 ## Step 1: Open the Survey Editor